TRNG-00001985/training-notes/week-2/02-sql-transactions.md

 modes that can be set on a session that controlls the concurrent transactions.

-- Read Uncommited: All transactions can read the uncommited data from the other transactions.
+- Read Uncommited: All transactions can read the uncommited data from the other transactions. leads to dirty reads.

-- Read Commited: All transactions can read the commited data from other transactions.
+- Read Commited: All transactions can read the commited data from other transactions. leads to phantom read.

 - Repetable Read: Creates a snapshot at the begining of the transtaction.
 Both commited and uncommited data is not reflected.
 Default isolation level in InnoDB (storage engine for MySQL)